metaos-labs/docs/docs/en/for_web3_dev/jsonrpc_method.md

   - `toBlock`: QUANTITY|TAG - (optional, default: "latest") Integer block number, or "latest" for the last mined block or "pending", "earliest" for not yet mined transactions.
   - `address`: DATA|Array, 20 Bytes - (optional) Contract address or a list of addresses from which logs should originate.
   - `topics`: Array of DATA, - (optional) Array of 32 Bytes DATA topics.
 Topics are order-dependent.
 Each topic can also be an array of DATA with “or” options.
-  - `blockhash`: (optional, future) With the addition of EIP-234 (opens new window), blockHash will be a new filter option which restricts the logs returned to the single block with the 32-byte hash blockHash.
+  - `blockhash`: (optional, future) With the addition of [EIP-234](https://eips.ethereum.org/EIPS/eip-234), blockHash will be a new filter option which restricts the logs returned to the single block with the 32-byte hash blockHash.
 Using blockHash is equivalent to fromBlock = toBlock = the block number with hash blockHash.
 If blockHash is present in in the filter criteria, then neither fromBlock nor toBlock are allowed.
 ```bash
 // Request
 curl -X POST --data '{"jsonrpc":"2.0","method":"eth_getLogs","params":[{"topics":["0x775a94827b8fd9b519d36cd827093c664f93347070a554f65e4a6f56cd738898","0x0000000000000000000000000000000000000000000000000000000000000011"], "fromBlock":`"latest"`}],"id":1}' -H "Content-Type: application/json" http://localhost:8545